phreda4/r3d4/README.md

 follow
 ```

 Sometimes it happens that rethinking code logic avoids ELSE without the need to do this factoring.
-There are also tricks with bit that allow you to avoid conditionals completely but this no longer depends on the language.
+There are also tricks with bit operations that allow you to avoid conditionals completely but this no longer depends on the language.

 Another feature to note that it is possible to perform a WHILE with multiple output conditions at different points, I do not know that this construction exists in another language, in fact it emerged when the way to detect the IF and WHILE was defined